RuoHan-Chen/dream-team/README.md

 A multi-source AI-powered search application with x402 micropayments and SIWE authentication.
 Search across multiple providers (Exa, Perplexity, Brave Search, Tavily) and get AI-generated summaries - all powered by cryptocurrency micropayments.

-# Flow Blockchain Integration

-Locked PYUSD is bridged from the betting escrow contract to Flow Testnet to earn yield.

-## User Flow

-1. **Place Bet**
-   Users stake PYUSD into the escrow contract.

-2. **Bridge & Lend**
-   Escrowed PYUSD is bridged to Flow Testnet and lent out to earn yield.

-3. **Resolve Market**
-   Once the outcome is determined, the market is resolved.

-4. **Unlend & Return**
-   Lent PYUSD is unbridged back to the escrow contract.

-5. **Distribute Funds**
-   Users receive their original stake plus any earned yield.

 ## 🌟 Features

 - **Multi-Source Search**: Queries Exa, Perplexity, Brave Search, and Tavily simultaneously